OCHA-DAP/ripc/README.md

 from mixed levels of geography are not stored in the same dataset.

-While full documentation of output data can be derived from the [IPC API schema documentation](https://docs.api.ipcinfo.org), some of the key changes made to the outputs are documented here.
+While full documentation of output data can be derived from the [IPC API schema documentation](https://docs.api.ipcinfo.org), key changes made to the outputs to create tidy data are documented below.

-- `anl_id` is used across all datasets to identify the ID for a specific analysis.
+- `analysis_id` is used across all datasets to identify the ID for a specific analysis.
 - `area_id` and `area_name` is used to identify area and point IDs across the datasets.
 - `group_id` and `group_name` for groups in the same manner.